karnow/agauto/README.md

-# My first commercial web application made in React js for a car dealer.
+# My Commercial App made for a car dealer.

 Below is a link to it: